presi300/personal-site-v2/README.md

 ![](https://i.imgur.com/c42Pg59.png)

-## Freatures!
+## Features!

 - Window management...
 You can do all the fun stuff you can with a regular, rather simplistic window manager.
 - - Dragging windows around, fullscreening and edge tiling

 ‎

 - Dynamically add new "applications".
 Yep, all of the "Apps" are actually just JSX files, stored in the **/components/Apps/ActualApps** folder.
 Adding a new one...
 If you for some reason feel like doing that is as simple as adding a new file in the aformentioned folder and importing it in the **/components/Apps/AppMapper.jsx** file.
-After you've done all that, your new "application" should get it's own bespoke launcher and window on both mobile and desktop.
+After you've done all that, your new "application" should get its own bespoke launcher and window on both mobile and desktop.

   ‎